 This is the second most visited place in Sintra, which means there are also crowds and long waiting lines.
 In Regaleira, the main attraction it’s not the palace, but the garden itself and all the other features built around the estate – fountains and waterfalls, tunnels, towers and pergolas, the green house, the chapel and the unmissable initiation well.

-As there are no time slots to organize the visits at Quinta da Regaleira, the queues are normal and concentrated in two places: the initiation well (with an expected waiting time that can reach 40/60 minutes during high season) and the palace (which has currently only four rooms to be visited).
+Here the queues are normal and concentrated in two places: the initiation well (with an expected waiting time that can reach 40/60 minutes during high season) and the palace (which has currently only four rooms to be visited).
 There are also long queues at the ticket office, but in this case (given that this monument it’s managed by a different entity – the Municipality of Sintra) guides do have priority access.

 Although this is also a very busy place, Quinta da Regaleira it’s usually a preferred place (over Pena), especially when visiting with children.
 It’s less massive, more surprising and much more exciting for kids as they get to climb the towers and walk through the dark (sometimes scary) tunnels and grottos.